lowRISC/lowrisc-site/content/docs/FAQ.md

 ### What about other operating systems ?

 FreeBSD was ported to the RISCV architecture by Ruslan Bukin and supports Spike and QEMU out of the box.
 The port to Rocket is a little more involved because the current version of FreeBSD assumes hardware support for Access and Dirty bits in the MMU.
 Rocket only supports trapping this situation and resolving in software.
 This problem is currently being investigated and this site will be updated as and when FreeBSD is supported.

+### What about u-boot, is that supported ?

+The u-boot system has a number of powerful facilities, for example being able to store boot parameters in non-volatile memory, and enabling booting via TFTP or NFS.
+It can also read kernels from FAT partitions and carry out various self-tests.
+Unfortunately it is also rather large, and it was felt that an embedded environment should not have a large ROM on board.
+However, there is nothing to stop u-boot from being attached as an option instead of BBL, when launched from the first stage boot loader.
+In fact the MMC/SD-Card support routines in the latest release are based on a cut-down version of u-boot FSBL.
+The out-of-the-box FSBL support in u-boot needs modifying in order to eventually replace our own boot loader entirely.